svphm-ams/ams-app/README.md

 # SVPHM AMS Web App

-Repository for hosting the SVPHM AMS web app.

-## Introduction
 Intended for use as an **iOS** web app, while waiting on the creation of an SVHA Apple Developer Account.
 For Android users, the app can be downloaded from the Google Play Store [here](https://play.google.com/store/apps/details?id=com.adrianwong.svphm.ams_app).

 ## Usage